Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 It then dynamically loads the file (which means it is expecting to download a shared library) and executes a function

-Again, a lot of the important details (like what the IP is, what request was sent, the file name, what function was executed, etc) are encrypted in the `DATS`.
+Again, a lot of the important details (like what the IP is, what request was sent, the file path, what function was executed, etc) are encrypted in the `DATS`.

 What we really want is that file name, since the goal of this task is to find the "file path the malware uses to write a file"